relicode/vagrant-base/README.md

 #### Configuration
 Most configuration is done and is changable in Vagrantfile.
 For the VPN connection, credentials need to be entered in the `openconnect-pulse.sh` file on the VM.
 The `.ssh` folder on the host is **not** automatically copied due to security concerns.
 So in order to access services requiring credentials you need to either copy them from the host or set the in the VM.

-In order to route a browser using the tunnel, an active SSH connection (`vagrant ssh` with port forwarding set ing Vagrantfile by default) to VM and the VM connected to the VPN.
+In order to route a browser using the tunnel, an active SSH connection (`vagrant ssh` with port forwarding set in Vagrantfile) to VM and the VM connected to the VPN.
 Afterwards you can change your browser's settings to use the **SOCKS5-proxy** with **port** set in Vagrantfile for both web traffic and **DNS** requests.

 Example configuration for Firefox:
 ![alt text1][logo]